 Typical exams are delivered in a proctored classroom setting with a specific period of time to complete a variety of questions and question types.
 This type of exam is usually "paper and pencil" but could also be delivered via an electronic device like a computer.

-Open book exams (completed in class)
+Open Book Exams (completed in class)

 Open book exams may consist of many different question types.
-Because students are given the opportunity to consult print resources, expectations may be higher for answers to contain more detail and be more complex in their analysis of the question or statement.
+Because you are given the opportunity to consult print resources, expectations may be higher for answers to contain more detail and be more complex in their analysis of the question or statement.
 It is very important to pay special attention to directives in open book exams.
-If the exam is an open book math assessment, students will be expected to show detailed work as to how they reached their solution to the problem.
-If the exam is primarily or completely essay, students may be expected to use quotes, cite sources, and provide more details.
+If the exam is an open book math assessment, you will be expected to show detailed work as to how they reached their solution to the problem.
+If the exam is primarily or completely essay, you may be expected to use quotes, cite sources, and provide more details.